microsoft/finops-toolkit/docs/_reporting/power-bi/README.md

 _<sup>5) EA billing scopes can be exported to any tenant today.
 Simply sign in to that tenant with an account that has access to the billing scope and target storage account to configure exports.
 Non-billing scopes (subscriptions, management groups, and resource groups) and all MCA scopes are only supported in the tenant they exist in today but will be supported via a "remote hubs" feature in a future FinOps hubs release.</sup>_

-_<sup>6) _Comming soon_.
-Dashboards will be available in a future release.</sup>_

-If you're unsure where to start, we recommend downloading the Power BI dashboards and connecting them to cost exports.
+If you're unsure where to start, we recommend downloading the Power BI dashboards and connecting them to Cost Management exports in storage.
 This will allow you to explore the reports and see how they work with your data.
 Alternatively, you can open the Power BI reports using the provided sample data.

-Our recommendation is to use Hubs on ADX, as it offers exclusive features not available in other versions.
-These include querying cost data with KQL and native integration with the Cost Optimization workbook.
-However, if you don't require any of ADX's exclusive capabilities, you can opt for Hubs on ADF instead.
+For the best performance and capabilities, we recommend using FinOps hubs with Data Explorer, as it offers exclusive features not available in other options listed above.

 <br>